-This article is part of NASFAA’s occasional book review series, where members share their reflections on books, published within the past five years, on higher education themes of interest to financial aid professionals.
+This article is part of NASFAA's occasional book review series, where members share their reflections on books, published within the past five years, on higher education themes of interest to financial aid professionals.
+The opinions offered and statements made do not imply endorsement by NASFAA or the authors' employers and do not guarantee the accuracy of information presented.
 Would you like to suggest a book for a future review?
-Email us at email@example.com with your recommendation.
+Email us at [email protected] with your recommendation.

 In a book titled "Unequal Higher Education: Wealth, Status, and Student Opportunity," authors Barrett Taylor and Brendan Cantwell examine how inequalities among institutions of higher education impact students.
 While a small percentage of institutions are able to draw from more resources, they do not serve the vast majority of students, the authors write, noting that a reinvestment in public higher education by states is necessary to prevent more institutions from becoming "vulnerable" — heavily reliant on tuition and at risk of closure.
 NASFAA asked practicing financial aid administrator Val Meyers to read the book and share her unbiased opinions of its content.
 What follows are her takeaways, thoughts and reflections.